whiteduck-training/adn-wd-ai-hackathon/README.md

 ## 🐳 **Development Environment**

-This repository includes a **devcontainer** configuration that provides a pre-configured development environment with all the necessary dependencies installed.
-We recommend using this environment for the best experience.
+This repository is built with **uv** and includes a **devcontainer** configuration that provides a pre-configured development environment with all the necessary dependencies installed.
+We recommend using one of these environments for the best experience.

 ### Using GitHub Codespaces